BroadleafCommerce/BroadleafCommerce/README.md

 ### Email
 Email support is provided throughout the BroadleafCommerce framework in either synchronous or asynchronous (JMS) modes.
-Email presentation customization is achieved via Thymeleaf templates
+Email presentation customization is achieved via Thymeleaf templates.

 ### Modular Design
 Important e-commerce touchpoints are embodied in the concept of BroadleafCommerce "Modules".
 A module can provide interaction with a credit card processor, or even a shipping provider.
-The USPS shipping support is a great example of the pluggable architecture BroadleafCommerce employs.
 Any number of custom modules may be developed and utilized with BroadleafCommerce.

 ### Configurable Workflows